Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Synthetic Data Generation for BCIs

-AMs excel in capturing long-term temporal dependencies, making them suited for understanding the sequential patterns in brain signals.
-However, AMs can be computationally intensive and often require large-scale training datasets to perform optimally.
+ARMs excel in capturing long-term temporal dependencies, making them suited for understanding the sequential patterns in brain signals.
+However, ARMs can be computationally intensive and often require large-scale training datasets to perform optimally.